You can apply as a single person, couple or family. A group of people can also join to make a group application.

-If you put in an application, you must tell us if your address or circumstances change.
+If you put in an application, don't forget to tell us if your address or circumstances change.

 You can apply for social housing online using the Victorian Housing Register Application through myGov: